 - Virginia Top Employers: Heart & Vascular Institute, University of Virginia, Northrop Grumman Shipbuilding

 Virginia’s students have plenty of options when it comes to earning a degree online.
 For example, the University of Virginia, the state’s flagship institution, offers undergraduate and graduate certificate programs in topics such as human resource management, project management, workforce development, and e-marketing.
 It also offers seven online graduate programs including master’s degrees in physics education, chemical engineering, systems engineering, and materials science and engineering.
 Meanwhile, George Mason University offers graduate and undergraduate degrees in computer science, information technology, and nursing.
-Many other institutions, including large national universities such as DeVry University, offer online degree programs as well.
+Many other institutions, including large national universities, offer online degree programs as well.
 Online degree programs give students a great degree of flexibility in how they complete their studies.
 Students can complete their course work and earn their degree without having to go out of their way to attend class on-campus, which can be disruptive and time-consuming.